-It would be best to have the entire protein that the antibody recognizes (many recognized antigens are only a portion of the amino acid sequence of the targeted protein).
-However, having a reasonable portion of the targeted protein that has a good likelihood of folding into the native conformation or at least a folded domain of the targeted protein is sufficient.
+It would be best to have the entire protein, however, having a reasonable portion of the targeted protein that has a good likelihood of folding into the native conformation or at least a folded domain of the targeted protein is sufficient.

 Yes.
 Selection requires a way to isolate the target using magnetic particles.

-You can tag the target yourself or we may be able to tag the target for you.
+You can provide a tagged target, or alternatively we can biotinylate the target for you.

-Simply contact us and we can re-synthesize your RaptamerTM at your desired scale.
-The cost will reflect only the synthesis portion, as the sequence will already be known and characterized.
+Simply contact us and we can re-synthesize your Raptamer™ at your desired scale.
+The pricing will reflect only the cost of synthesis, as the sequence will already be known and characterized.

-If you have a commercial license with us, which includes the sequence information, you can also have a separate oligonucleotide organization perform the synthesis.
+If you have a commercial license with us, which includes the sequence information, you can also have a separate oligonucleotide manufacturer perform the synthesis.

 A customer can use the Raptamers™ provided for unlimited research use without a commercial license.

-If you are interested in commercializing with a RaptamerTM, a commercial license must be obtained.
-A typical license includes a low yearly maintenance fee and a single-digit royalty.
+If you are interested in commercializing a Raptamer™, a commercial license must be obtained.
+Please contact us to discuss in more detail.